-No. All organizations are required to hold current USRowing Membership, FISA Membership or current HOCR Institutional Membership (by having opted to pay the Regatta's annual Institutional Membership Fee).
+No. All organizations are required to hold current USRowing Membership, FISA Membership, or current HOCR Institutional Membership (by having opted to pay the Regatta's annual Institutional Membership Fee).
 Athletes need not be individual members of USRowing.
 Scullers competing under a USRowing registered organization need not hold individual membership.
-Scullers competing as Unaffiliated MUST be individual members of USRowing of their nation's FISA-recognized governing body.
+Scullers competing as Unaffiliated MUST be individual members of USRowing or their nation's FISA-recognized governing body.

 Can I race in more than one event?

 No. No competitor may race in more than one event.
 This restriction applies to coxswains as well as rowers.
 No sculler may race in the event if they failed to withdraw from another event by September 28.
-Please note: As a special fundraising race, racing the Directors' Challenge Quad Event and the Directors' Challenge Double Event does not count under this rule.
+Please note: As a special fundraising race, racing the Directors' Challenge Quad Event, Directors Challenge Mixed Eight Event, and the Directors' Challenge Double Event does not count under this rule.
 An athlete may race in any race in the Regatta AND the Directors' Challenge Events.

 May I compete in the Alumni 8 and another event?

 No. With the exception of the Directors' Challenge Quads and Doubles, no competitor may compete in more than one event.

 I've decided to race with a sweep boat instead of the single/double which was accepted.
 What should I do?
 Will a refund be issued?